davidezordan/Flutter-Template/README.md

 **Windows**

-[Here](https://flutter.dev/docs/get-started/install/windows#android-setup) is a perfect guide on how to install the android SDK on your windows machine and configure it correctly with flutter.
+[Here](https://flutter.dev/docs/get-started/install/windows#android-setup) is a perfect guide on how to install the Android SDK on your windows machine and configure it correctly with flutter.

 **Mac OS X**

-[Here](https://flutter.dev/docs/get-started/install/macos#android-setup) is a perfect guide on how to install the android SDK on your mac os x machine and configure it correctly with flutter.
+[Here](https://flutter.dev/docs/get-started/install/macos#android-setup) is a perfect guide on how to install the Android SDK on your mac os x machine and configure it correctly with flutter.

 ### Installing XCode & iOS SDK (Mac only)
 [Here](https://flutter.dev/docs/get-started/install/macos#android-setup) is a perfect guide to installing and